Environmental & Hillside (Hazardous Conditions)

 Kelowna's beautiful natural setting and stewardship of the environment are priorities for our citizens.
 The City of Kelowna's development permit process helps sustain the ecological needs of the environment while sustaining the social needs of the community.

-There are two Environmental Development Permits:
+There are two types of Environmental Development Permits:

 Natural Environment - focuses on the protection of environmentally significant water and land-based features such as the lakeshore, creeks, wetlands, and rare habitats.

-Hazardous Condition - ensures areas that could be at risk for dangerous conditions such as flooding, rock fall, erosion, land slip, and wildfire are adequately reviewed.
+Hillside (Hazardous Conditions) - ensures areas that could be at risk for dangerous conditions such as flooding, rock fall, erosion, land slip, and wildfire are adequately reviewed.

 If a property is located in a designated Natural Environment Development Permit area, a development permit is required before any activity that alters the land.